Kamøyvær

-Kamøyvær is a fishing village in Nordkapp Municipality in Troms og Finnmark county, Norway.
+Kamøyvær is a fishing village in Nordkapp Municipality in Finnmark county, Norway.
 The village lies along the Kamøyfjorden on the east side of the island of Magerøya, about 10 km northwest of the town of Honningsvåg.
 It sits at the end of a cul-de-sac road, the Norwegian County Road 172.
 About 2 km south of the village, the road meets the European route E69, the main road leading to the North Cape.

 The village is sheltered from the open sea by the islands of Lille Kamøya and Store Kamøya, the water between the village and the latter being called the Østersundet.

 There are around 70 inhabitants in the village.
 Although there are no ethnic distinctions today, the people of the village are descended from coastal Sami and Kven as well as Norwegians.
 In the summer of 2012, the labour force in the village included people from the Baltic states.

 A small hotel/guesthouse called the Arran, owned by a Sami family, occupies three blue-painted buildings in the centre of the village.
 One of them is right on the waters of the harbour and the other two are just across the road.
 The top floor of a house in the centre of the village contains an art gallery called the Gallery East of the Sun which displays and sells the work of a German-born artist, Eva Schmutterer, who lives in the village.